Is My Divorce Uncontested Checklist: Dividing Assets and Debts

 If you have a house (or condo, real estate, etc.), you have to figure out what's going to happen with it.
 Your options would be, Husband gets it, Wife gets it, house is sold, or, although probably not ideal but I have seen it a few times, both parties walk away and allow it to get into foreclosure.
 If one of the parties is taking the home (the "Husband gets it" or "Wife gets it" scenario), then you have to figure out how the non-taking party will get their marital equity out of the home.
 If there is no equity, which is unfortunately somewhat common these days, then it's easy, there is no marital equity to divide so the non-taking party just leaves.
 If there is equity in the home, then the parties need to figure out what an appropriate buyout amount would be and how that buyout will be paid to the non-taking party.
 Often times this can be done when the party who is taking the home refinances the mortgage (which is generally done to remove the non-taking party's name from the home loan).

 What if you're unable to get the cash necessary to pay a cash buyout?
-When the party taking the home is unable to get the liquid cash necessary to pay the non-taking party a buyout, the parties may avoid a cash buyout by instead agreeing to an uneven distribution of the marital equity of different asset.
+When the party taking the home is unable to get the liquid cash necessary to pay the non-taking party a buyout, the parties may avoid a cash buyout by instead agreeing to an uneven distribution of the marital equity of a different asset.
 A simple example helps clarify this: let's say Husband and Wife own a home with $100,000 in marital equity, that Husband has an IRA worth $50,000, and that Wife has a 401(k) worth $150,000.
-For our example, we'll assume all of these were completely accrued during the course of the marriage.
+For our example, we'll assume that the entirety of each asset was accrued during the course of the marriage.
 The parties agree that they want to divide the marital assets equally, and that Husband will remain in the home.
 If it turns out that Husband can't get $50,000 cash to buyout Wife's one-half share of the home, the parties in this example could instead agree that Husband takes the home outright ($100,000) and his IRA outright ($50,000) and Wife takes the entirety of her 401(k).
 Then, as you can see, without a single dollar changing hands, each party will receive $150,000 in marital assets/equity, which is the 50/50 split that the parties in this example desired.

 Cars, Boats, Planes.